February 19, 2020

-Some students keep their permanent address as their parents’ house, even if they are moving on campus.
-If this is the case for you, or you’re a commuter student, you may be able to stay on your parents’ insurance.
+Some students keep their permanent address as their parents’ house, even if they are moving to campus.
+If this is the case, or if you’re a commuter student, you may be able to stay on your parents’ insurance.

-Whether you’re a college student or a parent of one, you may be wondering about the logistics of having and insuring a car on campus.
-There are many questions to ask yourself before making a decision.
+Whether you’re a college student or the parent of one, you might be wondering about the logistics of having and insuring a car on campus.

-Having a car when you live on campus may make it easier to travel on the weekends, but may be inconvenient when finding a place to park and paying for a parking pass.
+Having a car when you live on campus might make it easier for weekend travel but could be inconvenient when looking for a place to park or paying for a parking pass.
 Every situation is different, but here are some things to consider before you bring a car to college with you.

-- Cost of rides: If you’re riding to local spots, short trips may not be expensive.
-Many ridesharing services offer estimates on their websites if you know your destination ahead of time.
+Ride costs: If you’re riding to local spots, short trips might be pretty inexpensive.
+Many ridesharing services offer estimates on their websites, if you know your destination ahead of time.

-- No car hassles: If you’re going to use a rideshare app whenever you need to travel, you don’t need to bring a car to campus.
-That means you could save money on gas, maintenance, and school or city parking passes.
-You also don’t need to worry about finding a parking spot or giving people rides.
+No car hassles: If you’re going to use a rideshare app whenever you need to travel, you don’t need to bring a car to campus.
+This means saving money on gas, maintenance, and school or city parking passes.
+You also don’t need to worry about finding a parking spot or giving people lifts.

-- Unpredictable service: Your experience using ridesharing services could vary based on the location of your college.
-Getting a rideshare in a rural or smaller town may be more difficult than a major city.
-With some cities banning ridesharing services to and from the airport, or in cities altogether, you can’t guarantee that service will always be available.
+Unpredictable service: Your experience using ridesharing services could vary based on the location of your college.
+Getting a rideshare in a rural or smaller town might be more difficult than in a major city.
+With some cities banning ridesharing services to and from the airport—or in some cities altogether—you can’t guarantee ridesharing will always be available to you.

-- The scoring system: You can rate your rideshare driver between 1-5 stars (with 5 being the best) after a ride.
-But they can also rate you.
-If a driver gives you a low score, other drivers may not want to pick you up in the future, which could leave you stranded.
+Scoring system: You can rate your rideshare driver 1 to 5 stars after a ride.
+But, they can also rate you.
+If a driver gives you a low score, other drivers might not want to pick you up in the future, which could leave you stranded.

 Car insurance for college students without credit